top of page

 Using self hypnosis for a positive body image.

-That being said, self-hypnosis can be a helpful tool for relaxation and visualization, and it may be used as part of a broader approach to improving body image.
+However, Self-Hypnosis can be a helpful tool for relaxation and visualization, and it may be used as part of a broader approach to improving body image.
 Take a look at our downloadable session for Positive Body Image HERE

 In Conclusion